by Eric Bright

 Pastor: “But by then, all of my sins are going to be dealt with.”

-You can see one of the most dangerous mentalities one cam ever come across in human populations.
+You can see one of the most dangerous mentalities one can ever come across in human populations.
 The pastor’s mentality allows for a huge breach of the moral codes that evolution has embedded in most of us through millions of years of trial and error.
 The pastor’s mentality can very easily bypass that.
-Not only that, such a mentality can also encourage almost any type of wrongdoing, because the pastor can easily imagine himself doing a few more rounds of cleansing and laundry before he would be pure again.
+Not only that, such a mentality can also encourage almost any type of wrongdoing, because the pastor can easily imagine himself doing a few more rounds of cleansing and soul laundry before he would be pure again.

-Religious moralities are inferior than most non-religious moralities
+Religious moralities are inferior to most non-religious moralities

 What if one is not a psychopath nor is he a religious person?

 The chances are that a normal person without psychopathic tendencies would possess a normal human moral compass.
 A person who has not deliberately disabled or weakened his evolutionary moral compass would behave significantly more morally than a person whose evolutionary moral compass is significantly suppressed and impaired by a religion infection of the mind.